smithWEBtek/job-crm-v1/lib/notes/notes-tables-migrations-tools.md

 Database tables, columns, AR relationships and migrations
 ========================================================
-Org
+Company

 name city state url about

 has_many :contacts
 has_many :jobs

-rails g migration CreateOrgs name:string city:string state:string url:string about:text
+rails g migration CreateCompanies name:string city:string state:string url:string about:text
 ==========================
 Contact

-org_id fname lname title email phone url about history belongs_to :org has_many :actions accepts_nested_attributes_for :org
+company_id fname lname title email phone url about history

+belongs_to :org
+has_many :actions
+accepts_nested_attributes_for :org

-rails g migration CreateContacts org_id:integer fname:string lname:string role:string about:text email:string phone:string url:string history:text
+rails g migration CreateContacts company_id:integer fname:string lname:string role:string about:text email:string phone:string url:string

-notes: - all contacts have an Org, default is: name: "network", id: 1
+notes: - all contacts have an Company, default is: name: "network", id: 1
-       - switch to another Org, if a network contact becomes a job connected contact
+       - switch to another Company, if a network contact becomes a job connected contact
        - store social links, blogs, sites in about column
        - or use 'url' column if appropriate ex: stand alone developer, solo w/no company, but does have their own URL for consulting, etc.
        - this allows the Contact table to serve: